 Here are 6 reasons why you should be including Facebook Ads in your online advertising operations:

-- With over 1.49 billion active users, Facebook can offer you substantial reach.
+- With over 2.3 billion monthly active users, Facebook can offer you substantial reach.
 With about a fifth of the world’s population being on Facebook, it is highly likely your audience are already active users.

 - Facebook’s targeting and re-targeting capabilities are very flexible, customizable, and effective.